Tuanku Ja'afar Hospital

-The Tuanku Ja'afar Hospital (HTJS; Hospital Tuanku Ja'afar) is a government hospital in Seremban, Negeri Sembilan, Malaysia.
+The Tuanku Ja'afar Hospital (HTJS; Hospital Tuanku Ja'afar) is a government funded district general hospital in Seremban, Negeri Sembilan, Malaysia.
 It is the largest hospital in Negeri Sembilan.

 History

 The construction of the hospital began in 1969 and went into operation in 1972 as Seremban General Hospital.
 On 27 July 2006, the hospital was renamed as Tuanku Ja'afar Hospital.

 Background

 Tuanku Ja'afar Hospital has 1,070 beds and is the largest hospital in Negeri Sembilan.